opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 The Opensearch connections tab displays all associated connections for the current workspace.
 Follow these steps to manage your connections:

-1. Access a comprehensive list of associated OpenSearch connections in the connections tab.
+1. Access a comprehensive list of associated OpenSearch connections on the connections tab.
 2. Use the **Remove association** button to unlink connections as needed.
 3. Add new data sources by selecting the **OpenSearch data sources** button and subsequent modal.
 4. Browse and select from unassociated OpenSearch connections to expand your workspace's capabilities.